Whyareyouu/first-shop/README.md

 ## About app

-This is my first global application written in a framework next.js .
-I have been working on this application for 18 days.
+This is my first global application written in a framework next.js.

 ## Link to the application